 - What is the "Keyword / Author / Title" search?

 Sophi Search is a research tool that helps the Austin Seminary community access the resources at Stitt Library.
 It is an all-inclusive search of the library’s print and electronic materials.

-The Sophi Search box is available on the Research Tools page of the library website.
+The Sophi Search box is available on the library home page.
 Information about searching using the drop-down menus can be found below.
 To go directly to the full Sophi Search interface, click “Advanced Search” in the search box.